Surgeons and Anesthesiologists – BMI Supplements for Morbidly Obese Patients

-Only one supplement may be claimed per patient per day by each primary surgeon and the primary anesthesiologist.
-If there is more than one eligible surgical service provided, claim the supplement associated with the highest value surgical service.
+- Only one supplement may be claimed per patient per day by each primary Surgeon and the primary Anesthesiologist.
+If more than one eligible surgical service is provided, claim the supplement associated with the highest value surgical service.

-For hysterectomy services, do not claim the BMI supplement in conjunction with claims for Tariff 4620.
+- For hysterectomy services, claiming the BMI supplement may not be in conjunction with claims for Tariff 4620.